Difference Between StringBuffer and StringBuilder class

 StringBuilder class please write it down in the comment section below.

-Join NewsletterGet the latest news right in your inbox.
+Join NewsletterGet the latest tutorials right in your inbox.
 We never spam!